mitmedialab/text_analyses_tools/README.md

 The following libraries are required (versions used for developing and testing listed in parantheses).
 You can `port install` or `pip install` or whatever depending on your preference for python library management.

-- swalign (v0.3.4)
+There's a `requirements.txt` file that lists these dependencies in case you want to `pip install -r requirements.txt`.

 - fuzzywuzzy (may print a warning suggesting you optionally install python-Levenshtein, v0.12.0) (v.0.15.1)
 - nltk (3.0.4\_0)
+- sklearn (0.0)

 ### Version notes